 In an article titled, Grow from Your Strengths, by Gerald Adolph and Kim David Greenwood they state, “before you pursue growth directly, you should have in place the three elements of a clearly defined, coherent strategy: (1) a value proposition that resonates with customers, supported by (2) a system of distinctive capabilities, combined in a way that competitors cannot match, with (3) a portfolio of products and services that are all aligned to the first two elements.”

 Have you allocated resources that have capabilities to deliver on your current project portfolio mix?
 No amount of portfolio optimization can replace having resources that are working from their strengths and have the capabilities to deliver on your promises.

 How do you determine your asset allocation strategy given your current resource capabilities?
 According to Jane Collingwood, author of Capitalize on Your Core Strengths “True fulfillment comes from building our lives on our core strengths, the ones we most enjoy using.”
 Do you have projects in your current portfolio that will increase your organization’s capability to deliver on future promises?

 5. Align and invest in exceptionally talented people.

-In the Harvard Business Review article titled, “Building a Game-Changing Talent Strategy” by Douglas A. Ready, Linda A. Hill, and Robert J. Thomas stated that exceptional organization all had the following characteristics, “purpose-driven, performance-oriented, and principles-led with a focus on attracting superior talent.”
+In the Harvard Business Review article titled, “Building a Game-Changing Talent Strategy” by Douglas A. Ready, Linda A. Hill and Robert J. Thomas stated that exceptional organizations all had the following characteristics, “purpose-driven, performance-oriented, and principles-led with a focus on attracting superior talent.”